-The hypothetical termination liability is an estimate of the financial position of your plan if you had terminated your contract with CalPERS as of June 30, 2014.
-Your plan liability on a termination basis is calculated differently compared to the plan's ongoing funding liability.
-For this hypothetical termination liability calculation both compensation and service are frozen as of the valuation date and no future pay increases or service accruals are included.
+The hypothetical termination liability is an estimate of the financial position of the plan had the contract with CalPERS been terminated as of June 30, 2015.
+The plan liability on a termination basis is calculated differently compared to the plan's ongoing funding liability.
+For this hypothetical termination liability calculation, both compensation and service are frozen as of the valuation date and no future pay increases or service accruals are assumed.

-For the Terminated Agency Pool the CalPERS Board adopted a more conservative investment policy and asset allocation strategy.
-Since the Terminated Agency Pool has limited funding sources due to the fact that no future employer contributions will be made, expected benefit payments are secured by risk-free assets.
-With this change, CalPERS increased benefit security for members while limiting its funding risk.
-However, this asset allocation has a lower expected rate of return than the PERF.
-Consequently, the lower discount rate for the Terminated Agency pool results in higher liabilities for terminated plans.
+A more conservative investment policy and asset allocation strategy was adopted by the CalPERS Board for the Terminated Agency Pool.
+The Terminated Agency Pool has limited funding sources since no future employer contributions will be made.
+Therefore, expected benefit payments are secured by risk-free assets and benefit security for members is increased while limiting the funding risk.
+However, this asset allocation has a lower expected rate of return than the PERF and consequently, a lower discount rate assumption.
+The lower discount rate for the Terminated Agency Pool results in higher liabilities for terminated plans.

 The effective termination discount rate will depend on actual market rates of return for risk-free securities on the date of termination.
-As market discount rates are variable the table below shows a range for the hypothetical termination liability based on the lowest and highest interest rates observed during the period from July 1, 2013 through June 30, 2015.
+As market discount rates are variable the table below shows a range for the hypothetical termination liability based on the lowest and highest interest rates observed during an approximate 2-year period centered around the valuation date.

-Valuation Date Market Value of Assets (MVA) Hypothetical Termination Liability @ 2.00% Unfunded Termination Liability @ 2.00% Hypothetical Termination Liability @ 3.75% Unfunded Termination Liability @ 3.75% 06/30/14 \$ 163.947.523 \$ 549.594.645 \$ 385.647.122 \$ 409.442.700 \$ 245,495,177
+Market Value of Assets (MVA) Hypothetical Termination Liability ^{1,2} @ 2.00% Funded Status Unfunded Termination Liability @ 2.00% Hypothetical Termination Liability ^{1,2} @ 3.25% Funded Status Unfunded Termination Liability @ 3.25% \$162,192,432 \$583,422,319 27.8% \$421,229,887 \$476,527,459 34.0% \$314,335,027 •

-&lt;sup>1 The hypothetical liabilities calculated above include a 7 percent mortality contingency load in accordance with Board policy.
+1 The hypothetical liabilities calculated above include a 7 percent mortality contingency load in accordance with Board policy.
 Other actuarial assumptions, such as wage and inflation assumptions, can be found in Appendix A.

-In order to terminate your plan, you must first contact our Retirement Services Contract Unit to initiate a Resolution of Intent to Terminate.
-The completed Resolution will allow your plan actuary to give you a preliminary termination valuation with a more up-to-date estimate of your plan liabilities.
-CalPERS strongly advises you to consult with your plan actuary before beginning this process.
+In order to terminate the plan, you must first contact our Retirement Services Contract Unit to initiate a Resolution of Intent to Terminate.
+The completed Resolution will allow the plan actuary to give you a preliminary termination valuation with a more up-to-date estimate of the plan liabilities.
+CalPERS advises you to consult with the plan actuary before beginning this process.

-&lt;sup>2 The current discount rate assumption used for termination valuations is a weighted average of the 10-year and 30-year U.S. Treasury yields where the weights are based on matching asset and liability durations as of the termination date.
+2 The current discount rate assumption used for termination valuations is a weighted average of the 10-year and 30-year U.S. Treasury yields where the weights are based on matching asset and liability durations as of the termination date.
 The discount rates used in the table are based on 20-year Treasury bonds, rounded to the nearest quarter percentage point, which is a good proxy for most plans.
-The 20-year Treasury yield was 3.00% on June 30, 2014.
+The 20-year Treasury yield was 2.75 percent on June 30, 2015.